PBO 101 - Citizen's Academy

 - All other participants.

-To successfully complete the program and receive a graduation certificate, participants must attend and participate in 75% of classes (6 out of 8).
+To successfully complete the program and receive a graduation certificate, participants must attend and participate in 6 out of 7 classes.
 If participants miss one or more courses preventing them from reaching the graduation requirements, they will be allowed to make up the courses in future offerings (if there is available room).

 - Participants will learn how local governments manage general administration, human resources, and finance/budgeting.